Mike Sanders (wrestler): World Wrestling Federation / Entertainment (2001–2002)

-Independent circuit and retirement (2002–2003, 2005)
+TNA and Later Career (2002–2005)

-After a brief tour with World Wrestling All-Stars in 2002 as the promotion's Commissioner, Sanders debuted in Total Nonstop Action Wrestling on January 15, 2003, where he lost to Jerry Lynn.
+After being released from WWE, he did a brief tour with World Wrestling All-Stars in 2002 as the promotion's Commissioner.
+Sanders debuted in Total Nonstop Action Wrestling on January 15, 2003, where he lost to Jerry Lynn.
 Sanders then immediately joined Sports Entertainment Xtreme (S.E.X.), the top heel stable in TNA.
 On January 22, Sanders picked up his first victory in TNA as he and David Flair defeated Lynn and Ron Killings in a tag team match.
 After mixed success over the next few months, Sanders challenged Kid Kash for the X Division Championship, but was unable to win the title.
 On May 21, Sanders entered the Hard 10 Tournament and defeated Brian Lee in the first round.
 On June 18, Sanders lost to New Jack in the semi-finals.
 Sanders wrestled his final match for TNA on July 2, where he lost to Shark Boy.

 After taking a two-year hiatus, Sanders returned to wrestling on February 20, 2005, for Vince Russo's Ring of Glory promotion, where he and Glenn Gilbertti defeated Adam Jacobs and Johnny Swinger.
 On December 16, Sanders returned to Ring of Glory and wrestled his final match, as he and Erik Watts lost to Gilbertti and D'Lo Brown.